sverweij/dependency-cruiser/doc/rules-tutorial.md

 In the meantime you don't want to have the build break until `kpttraag` has found the time to merge your PR.

-You realize there might be more npm packages using http too, so ...
+You realise there might be more npm packages using http too, so ...

 - You change the `not-to-core-http` to only generate errors for paths _outside_ node_modules.